 You can build a roadmap specifically to strategically think through and map out your plan for taking your product through the end-of-life process.

-If you have the right roadmapping app, you can use it not only to create a specific plan for your end-of-life product but also to help you determine whether or not retiring the product is the right move in the first place.
+If you have the right roadmapping app, you can use it to create a specific plan for your end-of-life product and help you determine whether or not retiring the product is the right move in the first place.